 If you already have a preexisting subtitle file you can import it to your project by clicking on the 'Import subtitle file' option.
 Select the files you want to import and click 'Open', but keep in mind that all previously added subtitles either manually or automatically will be replaced by the files you import.
 If you are using the subtitle files created with an another program make sure that the file is saved in a format supported by Corel VideoStudio X10.

-No one could blame you if you think that process of adding titles and subtitles in Corel VideoStudio X10 is a needlessly complex.
-Filmora video editing software is a perfect solution for PC and Mac users that supports a large number of video formats such as MP4, VOB, MOV and it enables it users to add text to images in a simple way.
+Filmora9 video editing software is a perfect solution for PC and Mac users that supports a large number of video formats such as MP4, VOB, MOV and it enables users to add text to images in a simple way.

-If you would like to have access to even more title and subtitle options you can purchase the 'Title Expansion Set' for just $19.99 and gain access to incredibly creative title presets that will increase the visual appeal your videos even more.
+If you would like to have access to even more title and subtitle options you can subscribe to Filmstock effect store, which provides incredibly creative title presets that will increase the visual appeal your videos even more.